naboo/craft-country/README.md

 ## Usage

-Install the plugin manually using composer.
+Install the plugin manually (locally) using composer.

 ```
-composer require naboo/craft-country
+composer require naboovalley/craft-country
 ```

 Once the plugin is installed you can start using its build in Twig tags to interact with country code and other related functions.
 Please see the [How It Works](#how-it-works) section.

 ## How It Works

-The plugin monitors various things, collecting data about your sites, users and interactions.

-### Fieldtypes
+### Field types

 There are two field types that work in a similar way.
 The first field type is a dropdown letting the user select one (1) country.

 The second field type allows the user to select multiple countries using a list of checkboxes.
 The field type stores the selected country/countries country code(s) which are returned in Twig.

 ### Twig